 Milk Drunk: We keep hearing about the importance of postpartum plans and creating a personal schedule for your own eating, sleeping, self-care, etc., what’s your take?

 Dr. Jacq: It’s important to start a self-care, healthy diet, personal scheduling plan prior to delivery so that you’ll have a comfortable routine after birth.
 While the immediate postpartum phase cannot be predicted or truly planned, having thought about and expressed your feelings to your support network will help in the transition.

 Milk Drunk: How can moms ensure their own well-being remains a priority and they receive adequate care after birth?

-Dr. Jacq: Post delivery an OB/GYN, whose priority is the new mom, will visit every day in the hospital, as well as a pediatrician, and it’s important to ask questions, discuss what you’re going through, and what to expect.
+Dr. Jacq: Post delivery, an OB/GYN, whose priority is the new mom, will visit every day in the hospital, as well as a pediatrician.
+It’s important to ask questions, discuss what you’re going through, and what to expect.
 Afterwards, you want a pediatrician who will be as concerned about your well-being as well as your baby’s, and will address your needs during well-child visits.
 It adds a different level of understanding during the postpartum period, in particular the fourth trimester, if your pediatrician has had their own children.
 Experienced pediatricians may be able to offer some insights into how to take care of your baby and yourself especially during this delicate time.